 J-1 students

-The U.S. Department of State has not provided updated guidance for spring 2022.
-J-1 students should plan to enroll in at least one in-person class (coded as P, HY, IN, or IS on class schedules), but be prepared to adjust to a standard enrollment if Department of State changes its guidance.
+J-1 students need to enroll in at least one in-person class (coded as P, HY, IN, or IS on class schedules), but be prepared to adjust to a standard enrollment if Department of State changes its guidance.

-We expect the flexibility the U.S. government has provided so far to end after spring 2022.
-So, you should plan for a return to normal immigration regulations regarding online enrollment in summer 2022, fall 2022, and beyond.
+We expect the flexibility the U.S. government has provided so far to end after summer 2023.
+So, you should plan for a return to normal immigration regulations regarding online enrollment in fall 2023 and beyond.

 Travel